jonathanw82/the-honey-pot/README.md

 ## Database schema
 - [schema](https://i.imgur.com/KiuaIe1.jpg)

-The honey Pot, database schema displays that all users start with alauth authentication, linked to the user profiles with a one to one key, from there linked to the orders with a foreignkey to allow maney orders to one user.
+The honey Pot, database schema displays that all users start with allauth authentication, linked to the user profiles with a one to one key, from there linked to the orders with a foreignkey to allow maney orders to one user.
 The line items are linked to the orders with a foreignkey also allowing many line itmes to single orders, products are also linkked in the same way.
 The user frofile is alos liked to the reviews as a foreignkey so the user can leave maney reviews.

 ## Defensive Design
+A main concern I had during development, was that when a user deletes a post or a product there is no interation asking them do they really want to delete that in Futcher releases of the application I will incoporate this feature.

+For this version of the application I have a restriction that only the superusers can create products/blog, in future versions I will allow staff to do the same.

+in future releases incorpoate a way that users can only leave one review per product, this will stop user from spamming the reviews section.

 ## Manual Testing:
 Please click here for manual testing page